 You can file a motion with the court seeking temporary orders that provide for the custody and support of a child before any trial is even scheduled, that is to say during or even before the divorce process begins.
 Temporary orders may address parenting time, child support, spousal maintenance, access to personal items, and many other aspects of a family law case.
 This interim relief is not a permanent solution and only applies while the case is pending.

-Can I get full custody of my child?
+Can I get full custody of my child in Arizona?

 Yes, if sole legal custody is appropriate.
 In Arizona, there is no legal presumption favoring one parent over the other.
 Meaning that the Court starts with the presumption that parents should have joint custody.
 With joint custody, both parents share the responsibility of major decision-making, as well as physical custody and control of the child.